Airport city: Drivers

 The most common air side and land side airport city commercial activities include duty-free shops and airline lounges; restaurants, catering, and other food services; specialty retail and factory outlet centers; cultural and entertainment attractions; hotels; banks and currency exchanges; business offices and complexes; convention and exhibition centers; leisure, recreation and fitness venues; logistics and distribution; perishables and cold storage; and free trade zones and customs-free zones.

 Some notable activities

-Airport cities may be found at major airports worldwide, particularly in Europe, and some older airports are being redeveloped or expanded on large tracts of unused airport land.
+Airport cities may be found at major airports worldwide, particularly in Europe.
+Some older airports are being redeveloped or expanded on large tracts of unused airport land.
 Some new airports in Asia are also being planned as airport cities.
-North America, South America, and Africa all have airport city and Aerotropolis developments.
+North America, South America, and Africa all have airport cities and Aerotropolis developments.

 A qualitative list of airport city characteristics has been developed by researchers at the Center for Air Commerce at the Frank Hawkins Kenan Institute of Private Enterprise at the University of North Carolina at Chapel Hill.